Goldstripe darter: Distribution

 Other than occasional passing mention, little historical records exist of goldstripe darter distribution, making it difficult to determine in what ways, if any, the distribution has changed over time.
 Populations are currently believed to be stable.

 Ecology

 Habitat

 The goldstripe darter is typically found in small springs, streams, and creeks with vegetative cover, whether that be aquatic vegetation, algae beds, or detritus.
 Preferred substrates include sand, small gravel, and rubble.
-Goldstripe darters do not tend to be found in rivers or streams wider than 15 feet or those with large gravel or mud substrates.
+Goldstripe darters do not tend to be found in rivers or streams wider than 15 ft or those with large gravel or mud substrates.

 The goldstripe darter's preferred pH seems to be between 6.1 and 6.5.
 However, a population has been found that can withstand pH as low as 2.9.
 It prefers temperate climates, located between 38°N and 31°N in latitude.

 Feeding

 The goldstripe darter feeds on midge larvae, dipteran pupae, caddisfly larvae, dytiscid beetle larvae, and small crayfish.